thusoy/bitsquest/README.md

 It's easy to come up with a hairy solution, I'm striving to find a simple and elegant solution to the challenges.
 Pleae fork and try to find the elegant solutions!

+Note: Currently looking for elegance in code.
+Elegant movement patterns is postponed to some other night.